Capn-Cast0rBean/PythonTwitterBotTemplate/README.md

 ACCESS_SECRET = Your Twitter Developer Account Access Secret Key must be written here as a string, or the bot will not work.

 postThis = This is meant to be equal to the function of which the return value is meant to be tweeted.
 It is not recommended to change this, as it is easier to edit the twitterPost() function rather than create a seperate function.
-However, you may do what you will.
+However, do what you will.

 ## Licensing
 [GNU Affero General Public License v3.0](https://choosealicense.com/licenses/agpl-3.0/)